softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 }
 ```

-Replace the `sampleTest` method and add your unit tests.
+Replace the `sampleTest` method with your own unit tests.

-Your server facade will need to take the port the server is running on as part of its initialization when running your tests.
-You can accomplish this by modifying the `init` function to create and initialize your server facade with code that is something like the following:
+Your server facade will need to take the port that the server is running on as part of its initialization when running your tests.
+You can accomplish this by modifying the `init` method to create and initialize your server facade with code that is something like the following:

 ```java
 private static Server server;